Unity Pro Feature Image

 Who can use Unity for free?

-If your Unity-related revenue or funding is less than $100,000 for the last year, you can use Unity for free.
+If your Unity-related revenue or funding was less than $200,000 in the last 12 months, you can use Unity for free.

 But what does Unity consider to be unity-related income?